top of page

 M: In that case - the transaction is acceptable (turns to the table) Lemonade, gentlemen?

-B(to Hobby): Fletcher's gone back to one of his wives - and his beef cheeks - we must get our fine tapered fingers dirty Hobby - to work!! - step aside my good landlady, you will not take offence at our stripping to the waist to engage in this heavy labour?
+B(to Hobby): That timberheaded Fletcher has returned to one of his wives - and his beef cheeks - and pork pies - hence, we must get our fine tapered fingers dirty - to work!! - step aside my good landlady, you will not take offence at our stripping to the waist to engage in this heavy labour?

 M: But I have daughters - three - all as innocent as milk-white lambs!